Lesson Plan - Get It!

 Cool, but your bed still needs a name.
 You decide to call it EarlQuake.
 You design a fun bed-shaking logo and think up the slogan, "Shaken, Never Late."
 This is when you apply for a trademark to protect your branding.

-For a quick recap, watch Copyright, Trademark and Patent: What's the Difference? from LegalZoom:
+For a quick recap, watch the following video.

 Trademark and Registered Trademark: What's the Difference?